LexiFi/gen_js_api/README.md

   [@@js.call "JavascriptMethodName"]
   ````

+  A special case is when there is a single argument (in addition to
+  the object itself) of type `unit`.
+This is interpreted as a JS
+  method with no argument at all.

-- Global value:
+- Global value or function:

   ````
   val x: t
   [@@js.global]
   ```

-  This creates an OCaml value that correspond to a globally accessible
+  This creates an OCaml value that corresponds to a globally accessible
   Javascript value.
-This is used both to access global objects (e.g.
+This is used to access both global objects (e.g.
-  the `window` object) or global functions (e.g. `alert`).
+  the `window` object) and global functions (e.g. `alert`).
 It is also
   possible to specify a custom name for the Javascript variable:

   ````